 Language: English (speaking), live captions English and Arabic

-This webinar focuses on the everyday ways that people contest representations, practices and erasures of heritage.
+This webinar (held on March 15, 15:00-18:30 UTC) focuses on the everyday ways that people contest representations, practices and erasures of heritage.
 It also considers how cultural heritage can provide space for marginalised groups to resist certain social/political/economic structures.
 What are the strategies of communities who challenge dominant systems that exploit, appropriate or destroy cultural and natural heritage?
 How do individuals and groups struggle against problematic or discriminatory heritage practices?
-This webinar will explore resistance and activism around historic sites and forms of intangible heritage, as well as how these movements could be recognised and supported at different local, national and international levels.
+This webinar will explore resistance and activism around historic sites and forms of intangible heritage, as well as how these movements could be recognised and supported at different local, national, and international levels.

 Sawsan Asfari, Founder of the Galilee Foundation.
 Sawsan Asfari is also a co-founder and Trustee of the Asfari Foundation, which aims to help young people make a valuable contribution to society by empowering them through education, research and the power of free thinking.
 In addition to this, she is Board Member of the U.S Middle East Project, advisory board member of Challenge To Change and member of the Palestinian development organisation, the Welfare Association.
 She is also the founder of Cocoon Films.